 Success: 2.01 "Created" or 201 "Created".
-The Location-Path option or Location header MUST be included in the response.
-This location MUST be a stable identifier generated by the RD as it is used for all subsequent operations on this registration resource.
-The registration resource location thus returned is for the purpose of updating the lifetime of the registration and for maintaining the content of the registered links, including updating and deleting links.
+The Location-Path option or Location header field MUST be included in the response.
+This location MUST be a stable identifier generated by the RD as it is

 A registration with an already registered ep and d value pair responds with the same success code and location as the original registration; the set of links registered with the endpoint is replaced with the links from the payload.